56 Field Regiment (India): Operations

 The regiment was part of 95 Mountain Brigade deployed in the northern sector for the liberation of Bangladesh.
 It was equipped with 76 mm guns.

 On 3 November 1971, the regiment provided artillery support to 13 Rajputana Rifles in the capture of Telikhali (east of Jamalpur-Tura-Sherpur road).
 The regiment lost one gunner (Gunner Raja Gopal Pandurang) and two officers wounded.

 The regiment took part in the battles at Jamalpur and Kamalpur.
 At Kamalpur, it provided accurate artillery support to 1 Maratha Light Infantry and 13 Guards.
 During the capture of Kamalpur on 4 December 1971, Captain Vijai Pratap Singh of 4 Hazara Battery was the Forward Observation Officer with 13 Guards.
-Once the company commander of 13 Guards got injured, he too charge.
+Once the company commander of 13 Guards got injured, he took charge.
 But soon after, he along with his radio operator Gunner Hans Raj were killed by enemy fire.
 Bahadur Singh, the technical assistant took over the role and directed fire on the enemy.
 The enemy surrendered on the evening of the same day.